estatewatch/11ty-estatewatch/src/estates/charltonhouse.md

 landlord: Hounslow Council
 developer:
 itla:
-total: 50
+total: 100
 ballot: Approved
-planning: Pending
+planning: Approved
 ---
-Circa 50 homes have been earmarked for demolition at Hounslow's Charlton House and Albany Parade in Brentford.
+Circa 100 homes have been earmarked for demolition at Hounslow's Charlton House and Albany Parade in Brentford.

 In January 2020, Hounslow's Cabinet [agreed a comprehensive review](https://democraticservices.hounslow.gov.uk/documents/s157644/CEX432%20Housing%20Estate%20Regeneration%20Programme.pdf) of its 171 council estates with a view to infill or redevelopment.